A sampling criterion for constrained Bayesian optimization with uncertainties: Extending the acquisition criterion

 where $I^{(t+1)}$ and $C^{(t+1)}$ are the updated $I^{(t)}$ and $C^{(t)}$ taking into account the observations at the point $(\vec{\tilde{x},\tilde{\vec{u}}})$.
 This choice increases the most the information provided at the current point of interest, $\xtarg$, where the information now includes both the probabilistic constraints and the improvement.

-In \cite{janusevskis_jogo_2012}, the authors have noted that $\vec{x_{t+1}}$ is usually very close to $\xtarg$ so instead of looking for the couple $(\vec{x_{t+1}},\vec{u_{t+1}})$, we assume that $\vec{x_{t+1}}=\xtarg$.
-This simplifies the optimization of the sampling criterion because it reduces the dimension of the minimization (Equation~(\ref{eq-VFItp1})) and it yields the best candidate point $\vec{u_{t+1}}$.
-As the one-step-ahead variance of the feasible improvement is difficult to evaluate, a proxy built with a product of variances is now proposed.
+In \cite{janusevskis_jogo_2012}, the authors noted that $\vec{x}_{t+1}$ is usually very close to $\xtarg$ so instead of looking for the couple $(\vec{x}_{t+1},\vec{u}_{t+1})$, we assume that $\vec{x}_{t+1}=\xtarg$.
+This simplifies the optimization of the sampling criterion because it reduces the dimension of the minimization (Equation~(\ref{eq-VFItp1})).
+As the one-step-ahead variance of the feasible improvement is difficult to evaluate, {a computationally more tractable quantity}, built with a product of variances, is now proposed.